 Along the Loop Hike you'll pass Historic Reservoirs and monuments like the Portland Holocaust Memorial.
 From some vantage points, you'll get great views of the city, and at the end of the trail you'll meander through the International Rose Test Garden.
 The loop is 3.9 miles in total with an elevation gain of 585 feet.
 Make sure to pay attention to the signs because there are a lot of twists and turns throughout the hike.

-Browns Ferry Park is 28.3 acres featuring a pond full of wildlife and creatures, a rustic barn, and tons of beautiful Douglas-firs, grand firs, and big-lead maples.
+Browns Ferry Park is a 28-acre natural area, featuring a pond full of wildlife and creatures, a rustic barn, and tons of beautiful Douglas-firs, grand firs, and big-lead maples.
 The 2.1-mile short loop hike takes hikers along the Tualatin River.
 Kids love to spot ducks and geese here.
 And if you're feeling like more of an adventure, after your walk you can kayak or canoe in the river; there's a private canoe and kayak rental service that operates throughout the summer.

 You'll want the kids to wear boots on this hike because the trails can get muddy, and there's no stopping them from jumping in those mud puddles!
 The Loop Hike in Wapato Access Greenway State Park is simple and flat, 2.2 miles, and only has an elevation gain of 40 ft.
 You won't be breaking a sweat on this hike, but it's a great place to bring young kids.
 You'll wind through big-leaf maples, Douglas-firs, and cotton woods.
 Pack binoculars because there's a good chance you'll come across waterfowl and possibly even beavers.
 And pack a lunch and chill out in the picnic shelter in the meadow at the end of the hike.